mrncstt/mrncstt.github.io/_posts/2022-08-29-make_over_monday_2022_w_35.md

 ## My version

 #### How did I develop it?
-I used Power BI to create my version of the visualization.
-Power BI is a tool I am very comfortable with, and it provides a lot of flexibility for creating detailed and interactive visualizations.
+I used Tableau to create my version of the visualization.
+Tableau is a tool I am very comfortable with, and it provides a lot of flexibility for creating detailed and interactive visualizations.
 Here are the steps I followed:

 1. **Data Import**: I imported the dataset provided for this Makeover Monday challenge into Tableau.
 2. **Data Cleaning**: I checked for any inconsistencies or missing values in the dataset and cleaned the data as needed.